Partnership & Shareholder Protection Insurance

 Running a co-owned business?

-How Shareholder or Partnership Protection works
+How Partnership Protection Insurance works

 Our Shareholder Protection isn’t just about selling insurance.
 We’ll ask you lots of questions about your ambitions for the business and we’ll help you find and structure the right way to protect your business.
 We’ll consider things like whether your cover should be ‘written in trust’ or if ‘life of another’ policies would be a better fit.